 If you have some automotive experience, be sure to note particular areas of concern.
 Don't assume everyone's stupid, but be mindful of the fact that not everyone has the mechanical experience and aptitude that you do.
 Take note of areas where people need to be especially cautious and areas where something could go wrong if someone isn't careful.
 Aside from the obligatory "don't drop that bolt down the engine bay," stress that certain parts should be approached carefully.
 For example, the oil line feed replacement involves tightening a bolt on the engine block.
 Over-tightening this bolt and breaking it in the block will lead to a colossal headache, so I stressed that a torque wrench must be used with the correct torque spec.
 Making note of these areas of concern will give your reader more confidence that they can tackle this project on their own.

-When uploading photos, I strongly recommend uploading them to the CruzeTalk forum instead of hosting them elsewhere, so they don't get lost.
-Please resize them to no greater than 1920 width.
+When uploading photos, I strongly recommend using a reputable hosting source.
+Photobucket seems to be great for that purpose.
 I cannot count how many times I've seen a tutorial on another forum where someone took the time to post pictures, then deleted the pictures off their hosting site and we ended up with explanations but no pictures.
 If possible, take the time to upload the pictures to this site using the attachment option and insert them into the thread.
 That way, they will always stick with the forum and won't get lost.
 Personally, I have used Photobucket and Imageshack (which I pay the subscription for) for my image hosting, simply because it allows me to acquire the URL easily.
 You can still acquire the URL after you attach the image to this forum, however.
 When posting a photo, you can embed the image into the tutorial using the picture frame icon in the toolbar, to the left of the filmstrip icon and the right of the x-ed out URL icon.
 When uploading pictures using the built-in attachment option on the forum, you can insert the picture using the "Insert Inline" button in the attachment window.

 Lastly, be sure you're creating your thread in the correct section.